huggingface/pytorch-image-models/README.md

 ## Results

-Model validation results can be found in the [documentation](https://rwightman.github.io/pytorch-image-models/results/) and in the [results tables](results/README.md)
+Model validation results can be found in the [results tables](results/README.md)

 ## Getting Started (Documentation)